 The responsibility for the integrity of the program rests with the resident coordinator, says Achikzad.
-Working for the U.N., he saw himself as
+Working for the U.N., he saw himself as an international civil servant who was responsible for the funds for the program and would not let them be used for anything else.

 On Jan.
-19, The Wall Street Journal and Fox News published articles (1) containing a series of unsubstantiated allegations about mismanagement and abuse of UNDP funds by the North Korean government.
+19, The Wall Street Journal and Fox News published articles1 containing a series of unsubstantiated allegations about mismanagement and abuse of UNDP funds by the North Korean government.
 The allegations in the two articles repeated allegations made in letters made available by the U.S. mission to the U.N. in New York.
-Fox News provided a link (2) to a letter from a Deputy Ambassador at the U.S. mission to the U.N., Mark Wallace, to the UNDP.
+Fox News provided a link2 to a letter from a Deputy Ambassador at the U.S. mission to the U.N., Mark Wallace, to the UNDP.
 Wallace's letter claimed that "at least since 1998 the UNDP DPRK program has been systematically perverted for the benefit of the Kim Jong II regime."
 In his letter, Wallace further alleged that "the UNDP DPRK program has for years operated in blatant violation of U.N. rules, served as a steady and large source of hard currency and other resources for the DPRK government with minimal or no assurance that UNDP funds and resources are utilized for legitimate development activities."
 No actual evidence was offered to support the allegations.